Karl G. Karsten: Life and work

-Born in Bloomington, Indiana to Gustaf E. and Eleanor S. Daggett Karsten, Karsten received his education as economist and statistician.
-He was student at the University of Illinois in 1907–1908, and at the University of Chicago in 1908–1909, and obtained his BA from the University of New Mexico in 1911 and from Oxford University in 1914 on a Rhodes Scholarship.
+Born in Bloomington, Indiana to Gustaf E. Karsten (1859–1908), a West Prussian-born professor of German literature at Indiana University and University of Illinois and founder of the Journal of English and Germanic Philology, and Eleanor S. (Daggett) Karsten (1872–1946), a suffragette and secretary to Jane Addams at Hull House.
+Karsten received his education as an economist and statistician.
+He was a student at the University of Illinois in 1907–1908, and at the University of Chicago in 1908–1909, and obtained his BA from the University of New Mexico in 1911 and from Oxford University in 1914 on a Rhodes Scholarship.
 From 1914 to 1916 he was graduate student at the Columbia University.

-Karsten started his career as Newspaper Reporter and Publicity Agent in New York City in 1916.
-The next year he settled as independent consulting statistician, and founded Karsten Statistical Laboratory in New Haven, Connecticut.
-As statistician Karsten was also specialized in unemployment remedies.
-In 1926 he became president and general manager of the Kardex Institute, a company founded in 1921 by James Rand, Jr. to collect and disseminate information on good business record-keeping and filing practices.
-Late 1920s Karsten founded the Karsten Forecasts, inc. in New Haven, and early 1930s the Irving Fisher Index Number Institute with Irving Fisher also in New Haven, CT.
-From 1934 to 1942 he was appointed in multiple federal agencies.
+Karsten started his career as a newspaper reporter and publicity agent in New York City in 1916.
+The next year he settled down as an independent consulting statistician, founding the Karsten Statistical Laboratory in New Haven, Connecticut.
+As a statistician Karsten also specialized in unemployment remedies.
+In 1926, he became president and general manager of the Kardex Institute, a company founded in 1921 by James Rand, Jr. to collect and disseminate information on good business record-keeping and filing practices.
+In the late 1920s Karsten founded the Karsten Forecasts, Inc. in New Haven, and early 1930s the Irving Fisher Index Number Institute with Irving Fisher also in New Haven, CT.
+From 1934 to 1942 he was appointed to multiple agencies in the Federal Government in the Roosevelt Administration.

-Karsten had joint the Liberal Club of New York and the Anti-Militarism League in the 1910s.
-In 1917 he married his first wife Elinor Cox, and had a daughter together.
-In the 1920s Karsten build a summer stack out in Far Rockaway, where the invited Henry Miller and his family in the summer of 1925.
+Karsten had joined the Liberal Club of New York and the Anti-Militarism League in the 1910s.
+In 1917 he married his first wife Elinor Cox, and they had a daughter together.
+In the 1920s the Karstens built a summer cottage out in Far Rockaway where they invited Henry Miller and his family to stay in the summer of 1925.
 Later, he married Helen Tippy.